PranavEranki/TwitterRealtimeSentimentAnalysisProject/readme.md

 __The data is from [here](https://www.kaggle.com/kazanova/sentiment140)__.
 Download it and save it as `data.csv` inside the data folder.

+This project assumes you have *Python* pre-installed and *pip* setup.

 First, install the requirements by doing `pip install -r requirements.txt` in your console (preferably in a virtual environment)

 For this project, you will need